Your todo list:

 Scramble up and over the summit to make your way down left, along the top of Turkey Rock.
 Turn back to the North when convenient and scramble back to the base of the route.

 Take standard Turkey Rock rack.
-A number 4 Camalot is handy on the first pitch.
-Above the first pitch mostly hand size and smaller pieces are handy.
+A #4 Camalot is handy on the first pitch.
+Above the first pitch, mostly hand-size and smaller pieces are handy.